-Makes approximately 200 ppm (200 mg/l) concentrations.
-For stronger concentration increase the amount; for weaker solution decrease the amount. -Be sure that chlorine is the only active disinfectants.
-Material intended for disinfection normally contains only chlorine as the active Sometimes other materials such as algaecide may be added to bleaches or pool ingredient.
-Other halogens such as iodine or bromine may also be included.
+\Makes approximately 200 ppm (200 mg/l) concentrations.
+For stronger concentration increase the amount; for weaker solution decrease the amount.
+Be sure that chlorine is the only active ingredient.
+Sometimes other materials such as algaecide are added to bleaches or pool disinfectants.
+Material intended for disinfection normally contains only chlorine as the active ingredient.
+Also look for other halogens such as iodine or bromine that may be included.
 These normally should be avoided since they do not evaporate as chlorine does, so they remain in the water.
 If used, greater care should be exercised when disposing of the treatment solution.
-Some laundry bleaches have scents, water conditioners, and softening agents added, these products are more expensive and should never be used to disinfect a well. ingredient.
+Some laundry bleaches have scents, water conditioners, and softening agents added, these products are more expensive and should never be used to disinfect a well.